DCS-training/Digital-Method-of-the-Month/DMM Docs/Text Analysis.md

 To study the evolution of an author&#39;s vocabulary throughout their publication history

+To study the differences in vocabulary or concepts in different groups of texts

-To understand how positively/neutrally/negatively people are writing book reviews
+To understand how positively/neutrally/negatively people are writing book reviews or discussing certain topics

-To identify places named in a text or _corpus_ (collection of texts)
+To identify places or organizations named in a text or _corpus_ (collection of texts)

 ## **How can I do text analysis?**